TelemetryDeck/UnityCSharpSDK-Example/README.md

 ## Usage

-To use TelemetryDeck in your own project, please download the latest release package and import it into your project.
+To use TelemetryDeck in your own project, please download the latest [release](/releases) package and import it into your project.

-**TODO: Unity Package Manager.**
+TelemetryClient for Unity is not yet available with Unity Package Manager.

 ## License